dubhalley/Shruti-1/README.md

 ## Design

-In 2010 I assembled the Shruti-1, the version before the well-known Shruthi-1.
+In 2010 I assembled the Shruti-1 (Without H), the version before the well-known Shruthi-1 (With the H).

 The 2 pcb were not yet optimized to be assembled on top of each other.